joehunterdev/object-orientated-php/README.md

 - You can ofcourse use other classes into your classes that have came from external sources

 ### Traits 🧩

 - Add different functionaly to classes
 - Imagine a logger function that we would like to share across classes.
 - **You cant inherit from multiple parents in php**
 - `use LoggeableTrait` this goes **inside the class**
 - if the same method is defined in the class that one will take presidence

 ### Static Keyword, Static Methods and Late Static Binding 📌

+- Calling of the class rather than the object `Attendee::doSomething`
+- an be called directly on the class itself, **without needing to instantiate** an object of the class

+- Late Static referes to the class being called not the mthod being defined
+- You may want to call the object on parent class

 ### Error Handling With Exceptions ❗

+- Expceptions are thrown
+- Try Catch will help you handle these exception.
+    - line
+    - file
+    - message
+- When adding custom exceptions use `BadJsonException extends \Exception` so php will go looking in the namespace for it.
+- Call custom multiple exceptions in your catch.
+- Exeptions can be grouped using `|` like a catch all catch (FileNotFoundException $e | BadJsonException $e )
+- The `final` keyword can be used to handle stuff that needs to be done at the end.
+Closing db connection or unlinking a file thats open or something

 ### Quiz 4: Organizing Object Oriented Code 📝